Overwatch Contenders: History

 Blizzard made several changes for Contenders for the 2020 year after the rise of the COVID-19 pandemic.
 The North America East and West regions were merged back into the single North America region, reducing the total amount of regions back to seven, and the Atlantic and Pacific Divisions were renamed to the Atlantic and Pacific Conferences.
 Aside from China, the regional player restrictions was also reverted, now allowing any number of players from any region to be on a team in any region.
 The number of two-way players allowed to compete on a given day for a team was increased from two to four.
 Blizzard also made a major format change for 2020 year.
 The qualification to make regional playoffs was changed from a round-robin format to a point system, which includes four Contenders tournaments that will dictate the number of points a team earns based on their finishing place.
 After the first half of the 2020 season, Overwatch Contenders adjusted the structure of each region, with South Korea and Australia reverting back to the standard "league" format used in previous seasons, North America and Europe shifting to monthly tournaments, South America shifting to a hybrid format between the two, and China making no changes.
 Additionally, the Pacific region of Contenders was cancelled; Blizzard committed to "exploring ways to build a unique experience for Pacific players" in the region.
 In February 2021, South America Contenders was cancelled, leaving only five regions.
 Teams in South America, as well as the previously cancelled Pacific, would be able to qualify for international Contenders tournaments via third-party tournaments in their respective regions.

 For the 2022 year, Overwatch Contenders, along with the Overwatch League, will be played on a beta build of Overwatch 2.
 It will also shift to an open-registration format, with the top teams from the 2021 season being directly invited to the first event of the year without needing to qualify.

 On January 23, 2024, Blizzard announced that the Overwatch League and Contenders had officially folded; on the same day, they would announce a multi-year deal with ESL FACEIT Group and WDG Esports to create the Overwatch Champions Series (OWCS) to replace the OWL.

 Structure and seasons

 Promotion and relegation flow chart of an Overwatch Contenders season:

-The league is divided into two conferences, the Atlantic Conference and the Pacific Conferences.
-Each division is divided into a total of seven regions; the Pacific Division consists of the Australia, China, Korea, and Pacific regions, and the Atlantic Division consists of the Europe, North America, and South America regions.
+The league was divided into two conferences, the Atlantic Conference and the Pacific Conferences.
+Each division was divided into a total of seven regions; the Pacific Division consists of the Australia, China, Korea, and Pacific regions, and the Atlantic Division consists of the Europe, North America, and South America regions.

-Each region is broken down into three divisions:
+Each region was broken down into three divisions: